-Berber Verpoest (1983) is a freelance (video) journalist from Belgium.
+Berber Verpoest (1983) is a Belgian freelance (video)journalist.

-He writes and shoots projects on a variety of topics such as the economy, human rights, energy and development for Apache.be, De Standaard, MO* and Vranckx, among others.
-In 2010 he won the VVOJ's De Loep award for upcoming investigative journalists.
+He writes, films and photographs on various topics such as economy, human rights, energy and development for Apache.be, De Standaard, MO * and VRT, among others.
+He is the winner of the Loep 2010 for young investigative journalists.

 Basic information